syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 </ContentPage.ContentView>
 {% endhighlight %}

-In order to get the above code example working, write a converter to load the images inside the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html) based on the CellValue.
-The images that has to be loaded inside the `GridCell` must be added as EmbeddedResource.
+In order to get the above code example working, write a converter to load images inside the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html) based on the CellValue.
+The images that have to be loaded in the `GridCell` must be added as EmbeddedResource.

-The converter code for loading the images in a template column is shown in the following code:
+The converter code for loading images in a template column is shown in the following code:

 {% highlight c# %}
 public class ImageConverter:IValueConverter